COVID-19 Face Mask Distribution Project

-Whirlwind Wheelchair International has begun a project for the immediate acquisition and refurbishment of 10,000 new, unused, but expired N95 masks from the federal emergency stockpile, which are now in the Contra Costa County warehouse.
-Once ready, these masks will be distributed through our network of local disability organizations, directly to individuals with disabilities in need of respiratory protection.
+Whirlwind Wheelchair International is implementing a project for the immediate acquisition and refurbishment of 15,000 new, unused, but expired N95 masks from the federal emergency stockpile, which are now in the Contra Costa County warehouse.
+These masks are being distributed through our network of local disability organizations, directly to individuals with disabilities in need of respiratory protection.

 We have enlisted the help of The Center for Independent Living and Easy Does It, to distribute personal protective face masks to persons with disabilities living in Contra Costa County and Alameda County, who do not have access to such equipment.

-Whirlwind volunteer Salam Hassan, has been working on designing and testing a new strap and clip system, to replace the deteriorated elastic straps on the stockpiled masks, making them fully functional, reliable and comfortable to wear.
-Salam is volunteering the use of a 3-D printer at his home in Concord to produce the custom clips.
-This self-made solution will make it possible to re-use the same straps with multiple face masks over time, greatly expanding the utility and lifespan of the donated equipment.
+Whirlwind volunteer Salam Hassan, has designed and tested a new strap and clip system, to replace the deteriorated elastic straps on the stockpiled masks, making them fully functional, reliable and comfortable to wear.
+Salam is volunteering the use of two 3-D printers at his home in Concord to produce the custom clips.
+This self-made solution has made it possible to re-use the same straps with multiple face masks over time, greatly expanding the utility and lifespan of the donated equipment.

 Supervisors John Gioia and Federal Glover, of The Contra Costa County Board of Supervisors, have approved our request to receive the stockpile N95 masks, to be repaired and distributed by our partner organizations.

-Upon receipt of the face masks, we will immediately begin 3-D printing plastic clips for the replacement straps, and our volunteers will safely assemble Ziploc bags for distribution.
-The 10,000 masks will be divided into Ziploc bags, each containing 10 masks, 2 elastic bands, 2 plastic clips, and detailed instructions.
+After receiving the stockpiled face masks, our volunteers are now 3-D printing plastic clips for the replacement straps, and our volunteers will safely assemble Ziploc bags for distribution.
+The 15,000 masks will be divided into Ziploc bags, each containing 10 masks, 2 elastic bands, 2 plastic clips, and detailed instructions for the user.

 The partner organizations will take responsibility for distributing the prepared packages to those persons with disabilities who have the most need.
 An additional 2,000 face masks will be made available, for delivery directly to the Contra Costa County Board of Supervisors offices for distribution to official staff and persons with disabilities.
 After we are successful with our first distribution, we will inquire again if there is sufficient supply for another donation of 10,000 face masks.